.png)

 About The ZOUP

-This past winter, the Planning Commission adopted a holistic update to the Strategic Land Use Plan (SLUP) after extensive community engagement.
+In 2025, the Planning Commission adopted a holistic update to the Strategic Land Use Plan (SLUP) after extensive community engagement.
 Building upon that momentum, the zoning upgrade will modernize how land use is regulated in the City, improving clarity, consistency, and responsiveness to community priorities.
 The City has engaged a team led by Code Studio, a planning firm specializing in zoning, to guide the process and embed best practices from across the country into St. Louis’s new code.

 Project Goals